Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Preliminaries

 \subsection{Subsampling-based decorrelated score function}

 Now we introduce the subsampling decorrelated score function implemented via Poisson subsampling.
-Let $\{y_i,\boldsymbol{x}_i\}_{i=1}^{n}$ be the observations and denote $\mathcal{K}$ as the index set of a subsample attained through Poisson subsampling defined later, then the corresponding subsampling-based decorrelated score function is
+Denote $\mathcal{K}$ as the index set of a subsample attained via Poisson subsampling defined later, the corresponding subsampling-based decorrelated score function is

 Compared to full-data-based approaches, subsampling offers a practical solution to alleviate the computational burden.
 Here we adopt Poisson subsampling \citep{yu2022optimal,yao2023optimal,shan2024optimal}, a technique that has garnered significant interest due to its computational efficiency relative to sampling with replacement.
 Specifically, let $\mathcal{P}$ be the index set of subsampled data points, then uniform Poisson subsampling involves generating $n$ i.i.d.
 Bernoulli random variables $\delta_i,i=1,\cdots,n$ to determine whether the $i$-th data point is selected, i.e., $\mathbb{P}(\delta_i=1)=r/n$, where $r$ is the expected subsample size.
-The general procedure for uniform Poisson subsampling is presented in Algorithm \ref{alg1}:
+The general procedure for uniform Poisson subsampling is presented in Algorithm \ref{alg1}.

-A key merit of Poisson subsampling is that the inclusion decision for each data point $(y_i,\boldsymbol{x}_i)$ hinges only on $\delta_i$, with the $\delta_i$'s, for $i=1,\cdots,n$, being mutually independent.
+A key merit of Poisson subsampling is that the inclusion decision for each data $(y_i,\boldsymbol{x}_i)$ hinges only on $\delta_i$, with the $\delta_i$'s, for $i=1,\cdots,n$, being mutually independent.
 Moreover, $\delta_i$ can be generated either sequentially or in blocks, allowing for efficient parallel processing.
 We assume $r\leq n$ throughout this paper, a condition that naturally applies in the setting of large-scale datasets.
-Moreover, when $r=n$, the subsample degenerates to the original dataset.
+When $r=n$, the subsample degenerates to the original dataset.